Find the best crypto trading platform or app for low fees, beginners, trading features and more.

 We're free

 Our comparison tables are completely free to use.
-We link you directly to the platform's secure sign-up page and we'll never ask you for personal details.
-Better still, we regularly have exclusive offers that you won't find anywhere else.
+We link you directly to the platform's secure sign-up page and often have offers you won't find elsewhere.

 We're experts

-We've researched and rated dozens of exchanges as part of our Finder Crypto Trading Platform Awards.
-We've published hundreds of guides and our in-house experts are regularly called upon for commentary in Nasdaq and The Street.
+We've researched and rated dozens of exchanges for our Crypto Trading Platform Awards and are often called upon to comment in media.

 We're independent

-Unlike other crypto media, we're not owned by an exchange or investment firm.
-Our opinions are our own and we put our readers first to help you find the crypto trading product that's right for you.
+We're not owned by an exchange or investment firm.
+Our opinions are our own and we put our users first to help you find the product that's right for you.

 We're here to help